DinoChiesa/ApigeeEdge-Workshop-20160728/Lab Guides/Lab 1 - Design and Build a simple API Proxy/README.md

 requires you to provide to Apigee Edge:

 * the base network address for the backend service,
 * the HTTP verbs and resource paths you would like to expose to "consumer developers", and
 * a few other bits and bobs of information

+Steps:

 1. Open up a browser tab and log in to [*http://enterprise.apigee.com*](http://enterprise.apigee.com)